8BtS-A-to-IA/Console-Overhaul/README.md

 # A utility modpack for Risk of Rain 2

 ## **This modpack is currently in beta!
 Do not create mods with dependencies to any of the mods yet!**
 Due to the size of of the modpack; it's impossible for a single person to bugtest all the mods and some refactoring is planned, hence the mod is not yet available on the thunderstore to avoid other modders from using the modpack as a dependency <i>yet</i>.
-Expect the mods to crash or have unexpected behavior constantly and please report any of this in the [issues tab](https://github.com/8BtS-A-to-IA/Console-Overhaul/issues) using the the correct [formatting (todo)]().
+Expect the mods to crash or have unexpected behavior constantly and please report any of this in the [issues tab](https://github.com/8BtS-A-to-IA/Console-Overhaul/issues) using the the correct formatting.

 ## About
 Console overhaul is a modding utility modpack for Risk of Rain 2.
 Made for modders and server administrators alike, by adding multiple new and powerful functions to the in-game 'command console', creating command specific mods, be it for managing players on a server or modding the game experience through only commands, or just using the console is now easier than ever.